Chart Color Schemes

 Employment drivers in Salisbury East are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Census data shows only 5.5% of residents work from home, though Covid-19 impacts may affect this figure.
-Major employment industries include health care & social assistance, retail trade, and manufacturing, with a strong specialization in manufacturing (1.6 times the regional level).
-However, professional & technical services are under-represented at 3.9%, compared to Greater Adelaide's 7.3%.
-The area appears to offer limited local employment opportunities.
+There are 4,104 employed residents while the unemployment rate is 2.6% higher than Greater Adelaide's rate of 3.8%.
+Workforce participation is lower at 55.3%, compared to Greater Adelaide's 66.0%.
+Census data shows that only 5.5% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Major employment industries include health care & social assistance, retail trade, and manufacturing, with a strong specialization in manufacturing at 1.6 times the regional level.

 Frequently Asked Questions - Employment